Meet the Team

 WYCJ’s Steering Committee is composed of several young stubborn optimists from around the world, who collaborate on propelling WYCJ’s initiatives forward.
 The Steering Committee brings together thematic and regional coordinators who coordinate and strategise the overall approach taken by WYCJ.

-Aditi Shetye, Litigation Lead, India
+Aditi Shetye, Lead of Strategic Litigation, India

 Email: aditi@wy4cj.org